-Dr. Monica Eileen Patterson is an Assistant Professor in the Institute of Interdisciplinary Studies at Carleton University.
+Dr. Monica Eileen Patterson is Assistant Director of Curatorial Studies in the Institute for Comparative Studies in Literature, Art, and Culture, and Associate Professor in the Institute of Interdisciplinary Studies at Carleton University.
 She earned her doctorate in Anthropology and History and a certificate in Museum Studies from the University of Michigan (Ann Arbor).
 Prior to joining the faculty at Carleton, she was a Banting Fellow at the Centre for Ethnographic Research and Exhibition in the Aftermath of Violence at Concordia University.

-Patterson is co-editor of several articles and two books: Curating Difficult Knowledge: Violent Pasts in Public Places (Palgrave Macmillan, 2011) and Anthrohistory: Unsettling Knowledge and Questioning Discipline (University of Michigan Press, 2011).
+Patterson is author of several articles and co-editor of two books: Curating Difficult Knowledge: Violent Pasts in Public Places (Palgrave Macmillan, 2011) and Anthrohistory: Unsettling Knowledge and Questioning Discipline (University of Michigan Press, 2011).
 Currently, she is working on a manuscript that examines the multiple and contested understandings of childhood in late-apartheid South Africa.

 Banting Fellow, Fulbright Scholar